Howard is an avid short story reader who likes to help others find and understand stories.

 - Hulga believes her conversation with Manley had great depth.
 It consisted of him making a silly joke, asking her age, calling her brave and sweet for having a wooden leg, saying they were meant to meet due to their serious thoughts, and that he might die.
 Hulga said she might die too, and very little else.
 She seems to be adding a lot of unearned meaning to their exchange.

-- When Manley isn't immediately visible at ten, Hulga has "the furious feeling that she had been tricked."
+- When Manley isn't immediately visible at their agreed meeting time, Hulga has "the furious feeling that she had been tricked."
 Of course, Manley is building to a much bigger "trick."